 See SECTION 5.
-SPENDING FROM AN ACCOUNT
+WITHDRAWING FROM AN ACCOUNT

-Each time you take money from your Texas ABLE account, it is considered a withdrawal that, depending on how it is spent, will be considered either qualified or non-qualified.
+Each time you take money from your Texas ABLE account, the withdrawal, depending on how it is spent, will be considered either qualified or non-qualified.
 A qualified withdrawal is one where the money is spent on Qualified Disability Expenses.
 Any amount spent on something other than a Qualified Disability Expense would be considered a non-qualified withdrawal and the earnings portion would be subject to federal income tax, an additional 10% federal tax, and federal transfer taxes.
 A non-qualified withdrawal can also negatively impact your eligibility for federal and state means-tested benefits.

-Key Term Description Withdrawal Spending from your ABLE account including by loading your prepaid Focus debit card or through a distribution to your bank account.
-Qualified Withdrawal Qualified withdrawals are amounts spent from your ABLE account for the Qualified Disability Expenses of the beneficiary.
-Non-Qualified Withdrawal Non-qualified withdrawals are amounts spent from your ABLE account for anything other than Qualified Disability Expenses of the beneficiary.
-Qualified Disability Expenses Qualified Disability Expenses include any expenses incurred while the beneficiary is Eligible Individual and are for the benefit of the beneficiary in maintaining or improvihis or her health, independence, and/or quality of life.
-Qualified Disability Expenses include expenses related to the beneficiary's education, housing, transportation, employment training and support, assistive technology and personal support services, health, prevention and wellness, financial management and administrative services, legal fees, expenses for oversight and monitoring, funeral and burial expenses, and other expenses that may be identified by the IRS.
+Key Term Description Withdrawal Spending from your ABLE account including account transfers to load your prepaid Focus debit card, distributions to providers, or a distribution to your bank account.
+Qualified Withdrawal Qualified withdrawals are amounts spent from your ABLE account for the Qualified Disability Expenses of the Beneficiary.
+Non-Qualified Withdrawal Non-qualified withdrawals are amounts spent from your ABLE account for anything other than Qualified Disability Expenses of the Beneficiary.

+Key Term Description Qualified Disability Expenses Qualified Disability Expenses include any expenses incurred while the Beneficiary is an Eligible Individual and are for the benefit of the Beneficiary in maintaining or improving his or her health, independence, and/or quality of life.
+Qualified Disability Expenses include expenses related to the Beneficiary's education, housing, transportation, employment training and support, assistive technology and personal support services, health, prevention and wellness, financial management and administrative services, legal fees, expenses for oversight and monitoring, funeral and burial expenses, and other expenses that may be identified by the IRS.